 Automatically check for updates so that its’ virus definitions database is up to date and you are protected from the latest threats.
 Most updates are provided on an annual subscription basis.
 Make sure that you renew your subscription when it expires.
 Free products, such as AVG Antivirus Free Edition, provide updates at no cost.

-Automatically perform a virus scan at least once a week.
-If the PC is used to surf the web extensively, then you may wish to perform virus scans more frequently, even once a day.
+A virus scan is automatically performed at least once a week.
+If you use the PC to surf the web extensively, you may wish to perform virus scans more frequently, even once a day.

 Stop the Spies – Install Anti-Spyware Software